JaideepPrasad/Data-Science/Deep Learning/MNIST/README.md

 #### Data Source

 The data used in this project is the MNIST dataset, the dataset is downloaded when you run the code.<br >
-The downloaded dataset has 70,000 images of hand written numbers that are all labelled.
+The downloaded dataset has 70,000 images of handwritten numbers that are all labelled.
 Each image is a 28x28 grayscale image, associated with a label from 10 classes.<br >
 ![image](https://user-images.githubusercontent.com/32663193/120236292-ecf72680-c229-11eb-8341-53c5245e41b4.png)<br >

 #### Files